bytedance/libtpa/doc/user_guide.rst

 .. note::

-    Apparently, libtpa will not be able to connect to the loopback TCP connections if the other end is Linux kernel TCP/IP stack.
+    Apparently, Libtpa will not be able to connect to the loopback TCP connections if the other end is Linux kernel TCP/IP stack.
-    Above works only because both the client and server are running with libtpa.
+    Above works only because both the client and server are running with Libtpa.

 Tools
 -----

-As a DPDK based userspace stack implementation, it's proud to say that libtpa has a rich set of tools.
+As a DPDK based userspace stack implementation, it's proud to say that Libtpa has a rich set of tools.

 sock list
 ~~~~~~~~~